As the local licensing authority, we're responsible for adding basic details about drivers when we refuse an application or revoke their licence.

 Data Protection and Privacy

 We use the database to ensure the fitness and propriety of licence holders as part of the application process.
-We do this in accordance with the General Data Protection Regulations (GDPR) and human rights law.
+We do this following the General Data Protection Regulations (GDPR) and human rights law.

 We might also use the information provided by applicants to prevent or detect crime, to protect public funds, or in other ways as permitted by law.
 This can include passing information to certain third parties.

-We are registered with the National Anti-Fraud Network (NAFN), who the LGA commissioned to develop and host the register.
+We are registered with the National Anti-Fraud Network (NAFN), which the LGA commissioned to develop and host the register.

 We are transferring all of the existing, relevant data that we hold into the database.
 According to the NAFN retention policy, it will be held for 25 years.

 The National Register of Taxi and Private Hire Licence Revocations and Refusals (NR3) has been developed to improve public safety and confidence in hackney carriage and private hire licensing.

 There have been numerous high profile cases where drivers who have been refused licences or had a licence revoked in one area have gone to another area and received a licence in that area by failing to disclose their previous history.

 This undermines public safety, if there are legitimate reasons why a licence was refused or revoked, and damages confidence in the hackney carriage and private hire licensing regime and trade.

 This is why the initiative has been widely supported by reputable drivers and firms, as it will provide a mechanism for ensuring information about refusals and revocations can be shared between all licensing authorities in a safe and secure way, removing this potential loophole.